 Videos

-1. Source it - Videos, GIFs or even cinemagraphs – use motion to remind your reader they're far from a PDF.
+Source it: Videos, GIFs, or even cinemagraphs – use motion to remind your reader they're far from a PDF.
 Pexels is a handy, free video resource.

-2. Trim it - Downloaded a video to use on Surf?
+Trim it: Downloaded a video to use on a Title page?
 Load up QuickTime (probably pre-installed on your machine) and follow the steps in the GIF below to trim to around 10 seconds.

-3. Set the still - On Surf, hit the 'cover' button below the uploader and use the slider to select your still image.
+Set the still: On the Title page, click on the first icon above the "Background" section and use the slider to select your still image.
 On the cover, this image will pull through on the sharing thumbnail so it's key.

 Key takeaway: Aim for under 2MB for best optimization – Turtl won't let you upload videos larger than 10MB.